 What Do You Fear?

 Have you ever taken the time to just sit with this question?
 Let it stew in your brain for a bit without judgment.
 What feelings arise inside?
 Do you feel anxious or worried when you think about it?
-Do your palms get sweaty or does your heart start beating really fast?
+Do your palms get sweaty or does your heart beat really fast?

 What we fear says a lot about us.